St. Patrick's Day

 Always celebrated on March 17

-- More than 230 million people in the United States celebrated St. Patrick’s Day in 2012.
+- About 127 million people in the United States celebrated St. Patrick’s Day in 2015.
 Wearing green is one of the most popular ways people celebrate the holiday.
-(Source: BIGinsight™ Monthly Consumer Survey, Feb.
-2012)
+(Source: National Retail Federation, March, 2015)

-- Americans spend more than $4.55 billion celebrating St. Patrick’s Day.
-(Source: National Retail Federation surveys conducted by BIGinsight™, 2011-2012)
+- Americans spend about $4.6 billion celebrating St. Patrick’s Day.
+(Source: National Retail Federation, March 2015)

 - About 37 million people in the United States claim Irish ancestry.
-In Massachusetts, 24% of residents were of Irish ancestry compared with 12% of the nation as a whole.
+In Massachusetts, 24% of residents are of Irish ancestry, compared with 12% of the nation as a whole.
 (Source: U.S. Census Bureau, 2009)

 - Hallmark began producing St. Patrick’s Day cards in the early 1920s.

-- Hallmark offers more than 100 St. Patrick's Day greeting cards, and 90 percent of the cards were redesigned for 2013.
-The cards meet a wide range of card sending needs, from traditional to humorous to St. Pat's Day birthday greetings.
+- Hallmark offers about 100 St. Patrick's Day greeting cards designed to spread luck, love and laughter.
+The cards meet a wide range of card-sending needs, from traditional to humorous to St. Pat's Day birthday greetings.

 - Multi-card packages at value prices appeal to those who want to reach out to several relatives and friends at St. Patrick's Day.